Armenian genocide recognition: International Center for Transitional Justice

 In February 2002, an independent legal opinion commissioned by Turkish Armenian Reconciliation Commission and published by the International Center for Transitional Justice concluded that the Ottoman massacre of Armenians in 1915–1918 were a genocide, but that no legal consequences flowed from this fact because genocide was only criminalized in international law after the ratification of the Genocide Convention.

 In 2007, the Elie Wiesel Foundation for Humanity wrote a letter signed by 53 Nobel laureates re-affirming the Genocide Scholars' conclusion that the 1915 killings of Armenians constituted genocide.
 Wiesel's organization also asserted that Turkish acknowledgement of the Armenian genocide would create no legal "basis for reparations or territorial claims", anticipating Turkish anxieties that it could prompt financial or territorial claims.

 European Parliament

-On April 15, 2015, the European Parliament backed a motion that calls the massacre of up to 1.5 million Armenians by Ottoman Turkish forces a genocide, days after Pope Francis's message triggered an angry reaction in Turkey for using the same term.
+On April 15, 2015, the European Parliament backed a motion that calls the massacre of up to 1.5 million Armenians by Ottoman Turkish forces a genocide and urged for a restoration of diplomatic relations, days after Pope Francis's message triggered an angry reaction in Turkey for using the same term.
 It had previously done so in 1987, 2000, 2002 and 2005.

 The European Parliament commended the message the pontiff had delivered.
 Prior to the vote, Turkish president Erdoğan declared that "Turkey will ignore any decision by the European parliament", and that "I personally don't bother about a defence because [Turks] don't carry a stain or a shadow like genocide".